The Romantic Englishwoman: Home media

 In 2021, the Pidax label released a DVD in German and English as part of its Film Classics series.
 "The Cocaine Trap" was chosen as the alternative title.

 Reception

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 80% based on 5 reviews, with an average rating of 6/10.
-AllMovie gave the film 3-and-a-half-stars-out-of-5.
+AllMovie gave the film 3.5 stars out of 5.